Expansive Lie Group Actions: Introduction

-\begin{mainthm} Suppose that $\varPhi$ is a continuous action of a finitely generated group $G$ by homemomprhisms on a compact metric space .
-If the topological dimension of $X$ is positive, then $\varPhi$ has positive geometric entropy. \end{mainthm}
+\begin{mainthm} Let $M$ be a compact, infinite and locally connected metric space.
+Suppose that $\mathcal{G}$ is a finitely generated pseudo-group of local homeomorphims of $M$.
+If $\mathcal{G}$ is $CW$-expansive, then it has positive geometric entropy. \end{mainthm}

-We remark that previous extends a result similar result due to S. Hurder in \cite{Hur} for expansive actions on the circle $S^1$.

-When the acting group is connected the study of its dynamics is closely related to the study of foliations.
-Since singular foliations can be very complicated, we restrict ourselves to locally-free actions, in order to obtain a foliated action.
-In this scenario we prove a generalization of a result of \cite{LG} which states that there are not $BW$-expansive flows on surfaces.

-\begin{mainthm} There are not codimesion one locally-free expansive $C^r$-actions of nilpotent and connected Lie groups on closed manifolds. \end{mainthm}

-We also deal with the the question of positiveness of entropy in the setting of actions of connected Lie groups.
-We study the geometric entropy of expansive actions which is a concept of entropy for pseudo-groups and foliations introduced by A. Bis in \cite{B}.
-In \cite{IT} T. Inaba and N. Tsuchiya introduced a concept of expansiveness for foliations and proved that expansive codimension one foliations have positive geometric entropy.
-On the general condimensional case they obtained positiveness of geometric entropy assuming a stronger form of expansiveness on the foliation.